yandex-cloud/docs/en/managed-kafka/operations/connect.md

         * Protocol: `TCP`.
         * Source: `CIDR`.
         * CIDR blocks: `0.0.0.0/0`.
-   {% if audience != "internal" %}

    1. [Configure the security group](../../vpc/operations/security-group-add-rule.md) where the VM is located to allow connections to the VM and traffic between the VM and the cluster hosts.

-   {% else %}

-   1. Configure the security group where the VM is located to allow connections to the VM and traffic between the VM and the cluster hosts.

-   {% endif %}
    Example of rules for a VM:

    * For incoming traffic: